OpenCSGs/llm-inference/docs/quick_start.md

 llm-serve predict --model gpt2 --prompt "I am going to do" --prompt "What do you like"
 ```

-If you start the model using `llm-serve start serving`, you can also run the following command `curl` to call the model predict API shown above.
+If you start the model using `llm-serve start serving-rest`, you can also run the following command `curl` to call the model predict API shown above.

 ```
 curl -H "Content-Type: application/json" -X POST -d '{"prompt": "What can I do"}' "http://127.0.0.1:8000/api/v1/default/gpt2/run/predict"